-Derriford Community Park will cover 146 hectares in the north of the city south of Derriford Hospital.
-It contains a large area of currently inaccessible farmland, and two designated Local Nature Reserves, Forder Valley and Bircham Valley.
-The site has a rolling valley topography which is steep in a number of places.
+Derriford Community Park will cover 146 hectares in the north of the city, south of Derriford Hospital.
+It contains a large area of previously inaccessible farmland, and three designated Local Nature Reserves, Forder Valley, Bircham Valley and Seaton and Lower Bircham Valley The site has a rolling valley topography which is steep in a number of places.
 Streams run through the valleys and there are a number of wetland areas.
 The site used to be part of the Derriford Estate that surrounded Derriford House, built in 1820.
 The estate included a pheasantry and several orchards, planted woodland and an ornamental pond.

 Background to the park

-The idea for a new park in the north of the city was developed by the Derriford and Southway Area Planning Framework in 2005.
-This was followed by the North Plymouth Community Park Feasibility Study in November 2007, which indicated that the vision for a new community park in this location was not only achievable, but would provide a much needed resource for the city.
+The idea for a new park in the north of the city was developed since 2005 with a number of subsequent studies showing that the vision for the new community park in this location was not only achievable, but would provide a much needed resource for the city.

 Aim of the park

 - High quality multi-functional green space that provides a new city-wide destination

 - Regionally significant environmental education centre offering hands-on learning opportunities in food production, nature conservation and sustainable living for people of all ages and abilities

 - Recreation destination that communities and visitors can access for walking, cycling, relaxing and as a way of improving health and well-being

 - Large-scale restoration of important habitats such as species-rich grasslands and hedgerows in line with Biodiversity Action Plan targets and will ensure the area becomes part of the network of important green spaces and links the city with the surrounding countryside